truonglac95/EnyaExpo/README.md

 ## How to run on your mobile device

-* Install the Expo App on your mobile device and run `expo start` in terminal.
-Then, follow the standard instructions for running and debugging Expo applications.
+* Install the Expo App on your mobile device and run `expo start` on your computer's terminal.
+Basic usage and debugging instructions are given [here](https://docs.expo.io/versions/v36.0.0/workflow/expo-cli/)